HDFGroup/h5pyd/README.md

 # h5pyd
+h5pyd
+#####
-h5py  distributed - Python client library for HDF Rest API
+h5pyd (for h5py  distributed) - is Python client library for HDF Rest API.
+Design goal is to be source compatible with the h5py high-level library.